How to stop your cat from scratching your furniture

 Before even thinking of buying a new one and going through it again, you first need to know how to stop cats from scratching furniture.

 What causes cats to scratch furniture?

 When trying to address a cat care issue, it’s always smart to start by identifying the root cause.
-When it comes to scratching, keep in mind that this is normal, instinctive cat behavior.
+When it comes to scratching, keep in mind that this is normal, instinctive cat behaviour.
 Here are a few reasons why cats feel the urge to scratch furniture: